-In other words, are technologies a replacement for an intrinsic change or a way to enhance it because states will not need to think about whom to trust and can focus more on going to the next level by focusing on things like quality of compliance, discussed in the first chapter.
+Put another way, do technologies serve as a substitute for an innate transformation?
+Or do they augment it by allowing states to shift their focus away from whom to trust in favor of advancing to the next level by prioritizing factors such as compliance quality, which was discussed in the first chapter.

 Proportionality and Behavioral Big data

-In a joint work with Ori Aronson and Orly Lobel, we are focusing on the constitutionality of differentiating between people based on their past behavior.
-Data-based trust in groups and individuals.
-The computational powers of algorithms present an opportunity to shift from blinding certain information for privacy and equality concerns to a new paradigm of fairness through awareness.
-The ability of AI to discern patterns from proxies to identity carries vast potential but also deep risks.
-In that paper, we explore the ethical and regulatory challenges of algorithmic data-driven trust methods that enhance trust in individuals for regulatory purposes.
-These methods are relevant in diverse regulatory contexts.
-They involve assessing trustworthiness at both individual and group levels.
-Machine learning can aggregate data to create individual "compliance scores," raising questions about their societal acceptance.
-Additionally, it poses concerns about norm violations affecting one's overall trustworthiness score, encompassing accuracy, legality, and moral considerations.
-Group-level trust relies on data linking compliance to group affiliations, but this can reinforce biases and class disparities, especially for marginalized groups.
+In collaboration with Ori Aronson and Orly Lobel, we are examining the constitutionality of differentiating between people based on their past behavior and building data-based trust in groups and individuals.
+The computational powers of algorithms present an opportunity to move beyond concealing information due to privacy and equality concerns and instead pursue a new paradigm of fairness through awareness.
+AI’s ability to identify patterns based on proxies for identity holds immense potential but also presents significant risks.
+Our paper examines the ethical and regulatory hurdles of algorithmic data-driven trust methods that improve trust in individuals for regulatory purposes.
+These methods have relevance in various regulatory contexts as they involve assessing trustworthiness at both individual and group levels.
+By utilizing machine learning, data can be aggregated to create individual profiles, which can pose questions about their societal acceptance, as mentioned in relation to “compliance scores.”
+Moreover, it raises concerns regarding norm violations that may affect an individual’s overall trustworthiness score, which includes elements such as accuracy, legality, and morality.
+Trust at the group level depends on data linking compliance to group affiliations, but this can lead to reinforcing biases and class disparities, particularly for marginalized communities.

-In our joint work, we address the gap in existing big data research by examining the feasibility and desirability of utilizing big data for regulatory decision-making.
-In the context of trust-based regulation, it explores the challenge of identifying trustworthy individuals within the public.
-Specifically, it delves into the ability to predict and assess public cooperation, as demonstrated during the early days of the COVID-19 pandemic when governments had to decide whether to rely on public trust for compliance with safety measures.
-Big data offers the potential to distinguish individuals and groups accurately, enabling more precise predictions of voluntary cooperation in trust-based regulation.
-These questions hold significance in the design of less coercive regulatory systems, given the reciprocal nature of trust, where placing trust in individuals can foster increased trustworthiness.
-While the idea of suspecting individuals might intuitively lead to changes in behavior, there is less empirical research on this aspect.
+In our collaborative work, we aim to fill the gap in current research on big data by exploring the feasibility and desirability of utilizing big data for regulatory decision-making.
+In the context of trust-based regulation, we focus on the challenge of identifying trustworthy individuals within the public.
+Specifically, we delve into the ability to anticipate and evaluate public cooperation, particularly during the early stages of the COVID-19 pandemic.
+At that time, governments had to determine whether they could depend on public confidence to adhere to safety protocols.
+Big data has the potential to accurately distinguish individuals and groups, which can enable more precise predictions of voluntary cooperation in trust-based regulation.
+These questions are important for less coercive regulatory systems.
+Trust works in a reciprocal manner, meaning that placing trust in individuals can enhance their trustworthiness.
+While the idea of suspecting individuals might intuitively lead to changes in behavior, there is less empirical research on this issue.

-The Fourth Amendment protects individuals from unreasonable police searches and seizures. big data information will impact all major aspects of traditional policing, including stopping and frisking.
-The more data known or discovered about a particular suspect, the easier it is to justify a stop based on reasonable suspicion.
-According to the article, there can be problems with using big data on suspects, besides leading to mistakes and being a violation of the right to privacy, big data can also overwhelm officers and interfere with the determination of who should be stopped for suspected criminal activity.
+The Fourth Amendment safeguards individuals from unreasonable police searches and seizures.
+Utilizing big data will have an impact on all the main facets of traditional policing, including the practice of stop and frisk.
+The more information that is known or discovered about a suspect, the easier it is to justify a stop based on reasonable suspicion.
+However, relying on big data to make these decisions can lead to mistakes as well as violations of the right to privacy.
+Big data can also overwhelm officers and interfere with their ability to determine who should be stopped for suspected criminal activity.